-What to read in January 2026
+What to read in January - our expert's pick of the best new releases

 Escape the winter chill by curling up with the best new books to warm the soul, ignite the passions and set the pulse racing.